Hi,

 But the pattern did not go away.
 Certain regions suddenly had a higher return rate.
 I tried to rationalize it.
 Coincidence?
 Picky customers?
 A cheaper look alike product nearby?

-Then I started emailing people who returned.
+Then I started emailing customers who made the returns.
 Many replied with the exact same words: "too short."
 Same phrasing, again and again, on products with very clear dimensions posted.
 Not normal.

 Feeling powerless, I made a spreadsheet.
 I logged every return, every ZIP, every excuse.
 Patterns emerged, and so did a problem.
 Even if one region looked cursed, I cannot blacklist an entire area.
 I still need customers.
 Turn everything down and there is no business.

 So what could I actually do?
 I had a list of buyers I would never ship to again and nothing useful to share without crossing a line.
-I searched for bad buyer lists, thinking someone must have solved this already.
-What I found were janky Geocities era sites doxing people, full names, emails, phone numbers, angry comments.
-It felt reckless and wrong, and legally radioactive.
+I searched for bad buyer lists thinking someone must have solved this already.
+What I found were janky Geocities era sites doxing people: their full names, emails, phone numbers, and angry comments.
+It felt reckless, wrong, and legally radioactive.

 I wanted something that goes in another direction.
 So I started CredForma.

-It's not as trashy or vindictive as the other sites I found.
-It's professional enough so that most independent sellers can feel comfortable sharing their experiences, yet not imposing or expensive like the services for big box retail.
+It's not as trashy or vindictive as the other sites.
+It's professional enough so that independent sellers can feel comfortable sharing their experiences, yet not imposing or expensive like the services for big box retail.

 A private channel where vetted sellers share address signals and leave personal data out of it.
 No public lists.
 No theatrics.
 We pay attention to consistent markers such as repeat returns, swaps, and diversion schemes, not single incidents.
 File to an address with no names, only after a legitimate shipment.
 We verify with tracking.
 Reports age out.
 Nothing becomes a scar.
 The risk signal quiets when the behavior stops.

 I built this because I needed it.
-If you felt the same knot in your stomach when a too familiar city and state shows up, you probably need it too.
+If you felt the same knot in your stomach when an all too familiar scam shows up, you probably need it too.

 If you read this far: welcome.
 Look around.
 It's a super simple site.
 No pop ups.
 No tracking cookies or annoying cookie banners (we only use essential cookies to keep you logged in).
 Unless you share your business info, nothing is stored but your email address.